-Phyllis is recognized as a leading practitioner in her field by numerous independent publications, including The Legal 500 US, The Best Lawyers in America, Who's Who Legal: The International Who's Who of Private Funds Lawyers, New York Super Lawyers, Expert Guide to the World's Leading Banking, Finance and Transactional Law Lawyers (Investment Funds, Private Equity) and Expert Guide to the World's Leading Women in Business Law (Investment Funds).
-A member of the Private Investment Fund Forum, Phyllis frequently shares her insights on effective fund formation strategies at industry conferences and seminars.
-She is co-author of Private Equity Funds: Formation and Operation (Practising Law Institute), which is considered the leading treatise on the subject, and contributed a chapter on "Advisers to Private Equity Funds – Practical Compliance Considerations" to Mutual Funds and Exchange Traded Funds Regulation, Volume 2 (Practising Law Institute).
-She was recently featured in Private Funds Management's spotlight article "Ringing the Changes."
-Phyllis has served as a speaker at numerous conference and events discussing topics such as "Investing in Litigation Finance" at SRZ's 27th Annual Private Investment Funds Seminar and "Credit Facilities for Private Equity Funds" at PLI's Eighteenth Annual Private Equity Forum.
+Phyllis is listed in The Legal 500 US, The Best Lawyers in America, New York Super Lawyers, Who's Who Legal: The International Who's Who of Private Funds Lawyers, Expert Guide to the World's Leading Banking, Finance and Transactional Law Lawyers (Investment Funds, Private Equity) and Expert Guide to the World's Leading Women in Business Law (Investment Funds).
+A member of New York's Private Investment Fund Forum, Phyllis frequently shares her insights on effective fund formation strategies at industry conferences and seminars.
+She recently discussed compliance concerns for co-investments and issues related to fund restructuring and secondary transactions.
+Interviewed by Private Funds Management in the article "Ringing the Changes," Phyllis is also the co-author of Private Equity Funds: Formation and Operation (Practising Law Institute), which is considered the leading treatise on the subject.
+In addition, she contributed to the Fund Formation and Incentives Report (Private Equity International in association with SRZ), as well as a chapter on "Advisers to Private Equity Funds – Practical Compliance Considerations" in Mutual Funds and Exchange Traded Funds Regulation, Volume 2 (Practising Law Institute).

-Phyllis received her J.D. from Columbia University School of Law and her A.B. from Smith College.
+Phyllis received her J.D. from Columbia Law School and her A.B. from Smith College.